Uterine fibroid: Medication

 Gonadotropin-releasing hormone analogs cause temporary regression of fibroids by decreasing estrogen levels.
 Because of the limitations and side effects of this medication, it is rarely recommended other than for preoperative use to shrink the size of the fibroids and uterus before surgery.
-It is typically used for a maximum of six months or less because after longer use they could cause osteoporosis and other typically postmenopausal complications.
+It is typically used for a maximum of six months or less because after longer use, they could cause osteoporosis and other typically postmenopausal complications.
 The main side effects are transient postmenopausal symptoms.
-In many cases the fibroids will regrow after cessation of treatment, however, significant benefits may persist for much longer in some cases.
+In many cases, the fibroids will regrow after treatment cessation; however, significant benefits may persist for much longer in some cases.
 Several variations are possible, such as GnRH agonists with add-back regimens intended to decrease the adverse effects of estrogen deficiency.
 Several add-back regimes are possible, tibolone, raloxifene, progestogens alone, estrogen alone, and combined estrogens and progestogens.

-Progesterone antagonists such as mifepristone have been tested, there is evidence that it relieves some symptoms and improves quality of life but because of adverse histological changes that have been observed in several trials it can not be currently recommended outside of research setting.
+Progesterone antagonists such as mifepristone have been tested; there is evidence that they improve some symptoms and quality of life, but because of adverse histological changes observed in several trials, they can not currently be recommended outside of a research setting.
 Fibroid growth has recurred after antiprogestin treatment was stopped.

 Aromatase inhibitors have been used experimentally to reduce fibroids.
-The effect is believed to be due partially by lowering systemic estrogen levels and partially by inhibiting locally overexpressed aromatase in fibroids.
+The effect is believed to be due to lowering systemic estrogen levels and inhibition of locally overexpressed aromatase in fibroids.
 However, fibroid growth has recurred after treatment was stopped.
 Experience from experimental aromatase inhibitor treatment of endometriosis indicates that aromatase inhibitors might be particularly useful in combination with a progestogenic ovulation inhibitor.

-Uterine artery
+Uterine artery embolization

 Uterine artery embolization (UAE) is a noninvasive procedure that blocks blood flow to fibroids, causing them to shrink.
-Long-term outcomes with respect to how happy people are with the procedure are similar to that of surgery.
-There is tentative evidence that traditional surgery may result in better fertility.
+Long-term outcomes for UAE are comparable to surgery when measured by reports from patients.
+There is tentative evidence showing traditional surgery may result in better fertility rates.
 One review found that UAE doubles the future risk of miscarriage.
 UAE also appears to require more repeat procedures than if surgery was done initially.
 A person will usually recover from the procedure within a few days.

-Uterine artery ligation, sometimes also laparoscopic occlusion of uterine arteries are minimally invasive methods to limit blood supply of the uterus by a small surgery that can be performed transvaginally or laparoscopically.
-The principal mechanism of action may be similar like in UAE but is easier to perform and fewer side effects are expected.
+Uterine artery ligation, sometimes also laparoscopic occlusion of uterine arteries, is a minimally invasive method to limit the blood supply of the uterus by a small surgery that can be performed transvaginally or laparoscopically.
+The principal mechanism of action may be similar to that in UAE, but it is easier to perform and has fewer expected side effects.

-The 2016 NICE (National Institute of Clinical Excellence – the non governmental public body that publishes guidelines in the use of health technologies and good clinical practice in the United Kingdom) guidelines state UAE/UFE can be offered to people with symptomatic fibroids (fibroids being usually >30mm in size).
+The 2016 NICE (National Institute of Clinical Excellence – the non-governmental public body that publishes guidelines in the use of health technologies and good clinical practice in the United Kingdom) guidelines state UAE/UFE can be offered to women with symptomatic fibroids (fibroids being usually >30mm in size).
 Patients should be informed that UAE and myomectomy (the surgical removal of fibroids) may potentially allow them to retain their fertility.